mike1572/face/README.md

 There are many more commands, which you can familiarise yourself with on the [Create a React App](https://create-react-app.dev/) website, or in [npm's](https://docs.npmjs.com/) documentation.

+#API Key
+As we use `googleapis` YouTube v3 API for sending search queries to YouTube, the user must provide their own API key from [Google Cloud Console](https://cloud.google.com/).
+Please be aware that 1 search call costs 100 units and that a standard user has 10,000 units per day.
+Once the user obtains their API key, `src/apikey.js` needs to be created and should only contain 1 line: `export const YOUTUBE_API_KEY = "<key goes here>"`.
+Once that is done, restart the project and everything should work!

 ## Disclaimers
 This project is rate-limited by 100 API queries/day.
 You are also required to provide your own API key, as the file will not be provided.
 This is for privacy & security reasons.
 Furthermore, this project may not work correctly with non-Chromium browsers as we use some Chromium-specific calls for our camera.
 This may or may not be updated further down the road if there is interest.